microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 ```
 ### Note: deploying the Pizzeria application will take several minutes

-- Optional but highly recommended - run this [shell script](./Resources/HelmCharts/ContosoPizza/Update_nsg_for_postgres_mysql.sh) to block public access to your on-premise databases.
+- Optional but highly recommended - run the shell script in the files given to you for this hack at this path:
+`HelmCharts/ContosoPizza/update_nsg_for_postgres_mysql.sh`
+This will block public access to your on-premise databases.
 You should run this on your local machine (not Azure Cloud Shell).
 You will need the Azure CLI to do that.
 - Please refer to the [AKS cheatsheet](./K8s_cheetsheet.md) for a reference of running handy AKS commands to validate your environment.
 You will need this throughout the hack.